WDiscOOD: Out-of-Distribution Detection via Whitened Linear Discriminant Analysis: Experiments

 \subsection{Understanding \methName}

 \paragraph{Discriminant Residual v.s.
-Principle Residual} We further demonstrate the efficacy of \hSpaceS space for OOD detection by comparing with other subspace residual design.
-ViM \cite{vim} bases their method on the residual of pinciple space, with empirical evidence on its effectiveness over classifier null space method \cite{NuSA}.
-We compare it against our residual score in Eq. \ref{eq:hScore} on the classification models.
-The results are shown in Tab. \ref{tab:subspaceCompare}.
-Our designed scoring function in \hSpaceS space outperforms previous subspace technique in terms of AUROC and FPR995 for both ResNet-50 and ViT architectures.
-In addition, even \textit{without} the discriminative information, it performs compatitively compared to SOTA in Tab. \ref{tab:clfResults}.
-In particular, our \hSpaceS space score achieves the third highest AUROC on ResNet-50 classifier, only inferior to our intergated \methName score and Mahalanobis.
-This strongly supports our claim that \hSpaceS space is highly informative for OOD detection.
+Principle Residual} To confirm the efficacy of \hSpaceS space for OOD detection, it is compared to other subspace residual designs.
+ViM \cite{vim} bases their method on the residual of principle space, with empirical evidence on its effectiveness over the classifier null space method \cite{NuSA}.
+Comparative evaluation of this approach against the residual score in Eq. \ref{eq:hScore} on classification models is provided in Tab. \ref{tab:subspaceCompare}.

+The \hSpaceS space scoring function outperforms the previous subspace technique in terms of AUROC and FPR95 for both ResNet-50 and ViT architectures.
+Additionally, \textit{without} the discriminative information, it performs competitively compared to SOTA in Tab. \ref{tab:clfResults}.
+In particular, the \hSpaceS space score achieves the third highest AUROC on ResNet-50 classifier, behind the integrated \methName and Mahalanobis scores.
+This placing supports the claim that \hSpaceS space is highly informative for OOD detection.

-\paragraph{Effect of Feature Whitening} We evaluate \methName with or without feature whitening on ResNet-50 and ViT classification model.
-To isolate the effect of feature decorrelation on LDA, we also ablate on replacing Euclidean distance with Mahalanobis distance (whitening + Euclidean) in Eq. \ref{eq:gScore} and Eq. \ref{eq:hScore}.
-The results are collected in Tab. \ref{tab:ablateWhiten}.
-It shows that feature whitening improves the performance by a large margin.
+\paragraph{Effect of Feature Whitening} We evaluate \methName with or without feature whitening on the ResNet-50 and ViT classification models.
+To isolate the effect of feature decorrelation on LDA, we also ablate on Euclidean distance vs Mahalanobis distance (whitening + Euclidean) in Eq. \ref{eq:gScore} and Eq. \ref{eq:hScore}.
+Tab. \ref{tab:ablateWhiten} collects the results, which indicate that feature whitening improves (FR95) performance by a large margin.
 Replacing Euclidean distance with Mahalanobis after LDA slightly improves the results without whitening, but is insufficent to fill the gap.
-This suggests that feature whitening facilitates LDA to isolate class-specific and residual information, which is crucial for our method.
-Mahalanobis \textit{after} \WLDAS has similar performance as Euclidean, but requires additional scatter matrices estimation in subspaces.
+This suggests that feature whitening facilitates isolation of class-specific and residual information for LDA, which is crucial for our method.
+Mahalanobis \textit{after} \WLDAS has similar performance as Euclidean, but requires additional scatter matrix estimates in subspaces.
 Therefore our design is justified.